 Barred Owls in Wayne County

 According to historical accounts, Barred Owls nested in Wayne County until about 1910, after which they were apparently extirpated, being hunted and pushed out by agricultural and urban development.
 The next record I found was a report from the UM-Dearborn campus on 12 May 1971.
-I was unable to confirm the veracity of this record.
+I was unable to confirm the veracity of this record, but it was by a reliable observer.
 The only reliable report I have had from Dearborn is a bird seen on 7 April 1976 by Gary Hutman on land that is now the TPC Golf Course.
 Over a decade passed before a report came from Grosse Ile on 27 December 1987.
 In 1994, one was seen at Lake Erie Metropark by my husband Darrin on 17 September.

 In recent years, Wayne County reports have become more frequent.
 Daryl Asprey found one at Crosswinds Marsh (phase 1) on 6 December 2003.
 When RRBO was coordinating the breeding bird atlas work for the county, one or two were reported calling in a wooded area in Canton Township from 2004-2006; we were never able to confirm nesting.
 Several years ago, a pair took up residence at Oakwoods Metropark, first heard calling by Daryl Asprey on 23 February 2007.
 Feel free to add any further records in the comments.